1886 N167 Old Judge: A Closer Look At The First Baseball Card Set

 1886 N167 Investment Potential: Excellent

-If you’re one of the handful of collectors hanging on to a Giants cards from the N167 set, I believe that time will serve you well from an investment standpoint.
+If you’re one of the handful of collectors hanging on to Giants cards from the N167 set, I believe that time will serve you well from an investment standpoint.
 Since the N167 cards are the first true baseball cards ever issued, that says a lot, especially in the eyes of a hardcore collector.
-Add in the extreme scarcity of the cards, and this should make for an excellent long term investment.
+Add in the extreme scarcity of the cards, and this should make for an excellent long-term investment.

-If you are a deep pocketed collector, I think the N167 set would be a wise investment, assuming you can find any for sale!
-It’s doubtful that you would find any at a place like eBay, but keep your eyes peeled at some of the auction houses and you might just get lucky.
+If you are a deep-pocketed collector, I think the N167 set would be a wise investment—assuming you can find any for sale!
+It’s doubtful that you would find any at a place like eBay, but keep your eyes peeled at some of the auction houses, and you might just get lucky.

 Here’s a list of the best auction houses for vintage baseball cards.